5brothersghz-glitch/Siem-With-Wazuh/README.md

 ---

-## Step 7: AI-Assisted Log Analysis
+## Step 8: AI-Assisted Log Analysis

 I used AI tools to analyze security logs generated during the attack simulations.
-AI was used to summarize alerts, identify suspicious activity, explain detections, and assist with incident investigation.
+AI was used to summarize alerts, identify suspicious behavior, explain detections, highlight indicators of compromise, and assist with incident investigation.
+This improved the efficiency of reviewing large amounts of security data.

 ### Screenshot: AI Log Analysis